8x Conference Coach of the Year (1991, '94, 2001, '04, '08, 2010, '11, '14)

 Since taking the reigns in 1985 when BU rolled to a 14-4-1 record and a bid in the NCAA tournament, Roberts has established the BU men's soccer program as one of the elite in the nation.
-Ranking 11th in the nation among active coaches in victories, Roberts has guided the Terriers to a 319-172-75 (.630) overall record.
+Ranking 11th in the nation among active coaches in victories, Roberts has posted an overall record of 331-176-79 (.632).

 In 2011, Roberts received his seventh league Coach of the Year honor after guiding the Terriers to a 9-9 (5-2 AE) record and the program's 11th regular season title.
 In the previous year, BU finished with a 11-5-1 record and a RPI of 40 to become one of the last teams left out of the NCAAs.

 During 2009, BU was ranked as high as 15th before before ending the season with a 9-7-2 record.
 Highlights of the season included a 3-0 win at the UConn's field and a 1-0 home victory over then-No. 1 St. John's.
 The victory marked the program's first win against the top-ranked team since defeating Virginia at the start of the 1994 season.

 With the seventh-best strength of schedule in the nation in 2008, BU finished 12-6-3 and advanced to the second round of the NCAAs after knocking off Fairleigh Dickinson at home.
 A late second-half goal by eventual College Cup participant St. John's snapped a 10-game unbeaten streak for the Terriers, who finished the year with a RPI rating of 20.